ReshephInayat/PIAIC_Project_Calculator/README.md

-# PIAIC_Project_Calculator
+# **PIAIC_Project_Calculator**
+This is a basic calculator project which performs basic Addition,Multiplication,Subtraction,Division....
-# For npm install do
+* For pakage install do
   * npm i resheph-calculator
-# Npx Command for this Project is
+* Npx Command for this Project is
   * npx Resheph-calulator